gulmoharnnt/ExpressNeo4jCRUD/BlogPost.md

 ## Use Case

-For this use case, I will create a USER service that can insert, update, list and delete a User data.
+For this use case, we create a USER service that can insert, update, list and delete a User data.
 The data will be stored as a graph inside Neo4j.
 And Will create a FRIEND service to create a friend relation between two users

 ### Step 1: Create Express App

-I will create an express app with name _expressneo4jcrud_.
-First, I need to install express-generator in order to install a wizard to create project setup.
+We create an express app with name _expressneo4jcrud_.
+First, we need to install express-generator in order to install a wizard to create project setup.

 ```
 npm install express-generator -g